 Over the years, I have been tinkering with my Texas-style brisket rub.
 I have evolved from elaborate rubs to simple ones.
 I really like salt and black pepper rubs that allow the smoke flavor to shine.
-My recipe kicks it up one notch from a straight a salt & pepper (S&P) rub and adds seasoned salt.
+My recipe kicks it up one notch from a straight salt & pepper (S&P) rub and adds seasoned salt.
 There are a few extra flavors in the seasoned salt and some sugar.

-My approach to a Texas-style brisket rub is to use equal parts by volume kosher salt and coarse ground pepper.
+My approach to a Texas-style brisket rub is to use equal parts by volume of kosher salt and coarse ground pepper.
 On the salt side, you try different things as long as it adds up to one part.
 Same with the pepper side of the equation.
 Try different peppers just stick to a coarse grind.

 Trademark BBQ Brisket Rub RecipeCourse: DinnerCuisine: BarbecueDifficulty: Easy